 The Future of Transhumanism

-But what does this all mean in today’s world?
-Is humanity on the road to cheating death, once and for all, and is this something that we really want to do?
-These endeavours add to a growing climate of people willing to accept the transhumanist idea that death is not fate.
-Indeed, in the future, death could be seen as a choice someone makes, and not an inevitability.
+What does this all mean in today’s world?
+Is humanity on the road to cheating death, once and for all, and is this something that we really want?
+As more people accept the transhumanist notion that death is not fate, death could one day become a choice someone makes, and not an inevitability.

 While transhumanism may appeal to skeptics by focusing on technology’s capacity to cure illness and aid the disabled, there are a number of troubling questions that are raised when confronted with the idea that we could very well one day escape mortality.
 Are we supposed to live forever?
 What would happen to Earth’s resources?
 The population of the planet?
-Our ethics and morals?
-Our understandings of what it means to be human?
+What does it mean to be human?

-Transhumanism has been characterized by one critic, Francis Fukuyama, as among the world’s most dangerous ideas, and it isn’t hard to see why.
-While the development of many of these technologies are, indeed, well underway, it is hard to imagine how “good” or “bad” our world would become if we could live forever.
+Transhumanism has been characterized by one critic, Francis Fukuyama, as among the world’s most dangerous ideas, and it isn’t difficult to see why.
+While the development of transhumanist technologies are well underway, it is hard to imagine how “good” or “bad” our world would become if we could live forever.

 Comments